The Amalfi coast is filled with steep, cliff-side towns whose streets are made of cobblestones and which can only be navigated via many many stairs.

 Swimwear

-Whether you prefer a bikini or a swimming suit, you can’t visit the Amalfi Coast in the summer without bringing appropriate swimwear with you, not just for the beach but for the hotel’s pool.
+Whether you prefer a bikini or a swim suit, you can’t visit the Amalfi Coast in the summer without bringing appropriate swimwear with you, not just for the beach but for the hotel pools as well.

-To complement that, bring a pair of water / reef shoes that will make it easier for you to walk on the pebble beaches and the rocky bays.
+To complement that, bring a pair of water / reef shoes that will make it easier for you to walk on the pebble beaches and the rocky bays, or a pair of classier, statement, waterproof sandals.

 A kaftan

-That’s right, channel your inner goddess and Italian chic style with a flowy kaftan for poolside chilling, we will have an entire day dedicated to just that.
+That’s right, channel your inner goddess and Italian chic style with an embellished kaftan for poolside chilling, we will have an entire day dedicated to just that.

 Cute t-shirts and tops